-- The United States must take immediate steps to ensure that international customary law remains the law in the United States, and that domestic law does not override nonderogable norms of international law, including the jus cogens norm against aggression; - The United States must take immediate steps to amend its domestic law to ensure that government officials are not provided immunity against allegations that they have committed acts that violate jus cogens norms, including the norms against torture, genocide, or aggression; - The Human Rights Council should urgently endorse an international independent investigation into allegations that the United States committed aggression against Iraq when it invaded in March 2003; - The United Nations should condemn illegal acts of aggression by member states, including the 2003 invasion and subsequent occupation of Iraq by the United States and its allies. - The United Nations General Assembly should request an advisory opinion from the International Court of Justice regarding the legality of the U.S. led invasion against Iraq in March 2003.
+- The United States must take immediate steps to amend its domestic law to ensure that government officials are not provided immunity against allegations that they have committed acts that violate jus cogens norms, including the norms against torture, genocide, or aggression; - The Human Rights Council should urgently endorse an international independent investigation into allegations that the United States committed aggression against Iraq when it invaded in March 2003; - The United Nations should condemn illegal acts of aggression by member states, including the 2003 invasion and subsequent occupation of Iraq by the United States and its allies; - The United Nations General Assembly should request an advisory opinion from the International Court of Justice regarding the status of the crime of aggression under international law.

-Just Atonement Inc., (JAI), Geneva International Centre for Justice (GICJ), The Arab Lawyers Association- UK, The Brussells Tribunal, Euro-Mediterranean Human Rights Monitor, Association of Humanitarian Lawyers (AHL), The Iraqi Commission for Human Rights (ICHR), Association of Human Rights Defenders in Iraq (AHRD), Alliance to Renew Co-operation among Humankind, General Federation of Iraqi Women (GFIW), Organisation for Justice & Democracy in Iraq (OJDI), The Iraqi Centre for Human Rights, International Anti-Occupation Network (IAON), NGOs without consultative status, also share the views expressed in this statement.
+\Just Atonement Inc (JAI) Geneva International Centre for Justice (GICJ) The Arab Lawyers Association- UK The Brussells Tribunal Euro-Mediterranean Human Rights Monitor Association of Humanitarian Lawyers (AHL), The Iraqi Commission for Human Rights (ICHR), Association of Human Rights Defenders in Iraq (AHRD), Alliance to Renew Co-operation among Humankind General Federation of Iraqi Women (GFIW), Organisation for Justice & Democracy in Iraq (OJDI), The Iraqi Centre for Human Rights, International Anti-Occupation Network (IAON) NGOs without consultative status, also share the views expressed in this statement.